Join la mèche

 How does your commitment manifest itself on a daily basis?

-What are the biggest challenges you face?
+What are the biggest challenges facing ?

 What has the pandemic changed in your relationship with the world?